The way we experience time is the direct result of how we spend it.

 Burnout is common in a world where communication with anyone on the planet and complete access to any piece of information you might want to have is available all day, every day.
-This is a wonderful, nearly miraculous asset, so long as you can filter it to suit your needs.
+This is a wonderful, nearly miraculous asset if you can filter it to suit your needs.

 Experiment frequently, expose yourself to new ideas and experiences, and figure out what makes you happy.
-Engage in more of those types of activities and make those types of lifestyle choices more frequently.
-Immerse yourself in them; don’t try to multitask or use tricks to fit more activity into a moment than that moment allows for.
+Engage in more of those types of activities and make those sorts of lifestyle choices more frequently.
+Immerse yourself in them without trying to multitask or using tricks to fit more activity into a moment than that moment allows for.

 We all have the same amount of time to spend each day.
 Assess how you’re spending yours, and be sure you’re getting the most bang for your buck.

 If you’re keen to read more essays like this one, consider signing up for my free newsletter.
-You can also see my work on my social media accounts, and sign up for Let’s Know Things, if you like knowing things.
+You can also see my work on my social media accounts, and subscribe to Let’s Know Things, if you like knowing things.